icons8/lunacy-docs/docs/layers.md

 These controls include:

 * The **Pin to edge** control.
-Allows you to pin the layer to one or several edges of the artboard or its parent, if the layer is a part of a group/component.
-So, when you resize the artboard or the parent, Lunacy won't change the distance between the layer and the edges it is pinned to.
+Allows you to pin the layer to one or several edges of the frame or its parent, if the layer is a part of a group/component.
+So, when you resize the frame or the parent, Lunacy won't change the distance between the layer and the edges it is pinned to.
 Click the respective T-shaped buttons to pin the layer.
 * The **Fix width** and **Fix size** checkboxes.
-Allow you to restrict the change of the layer's width or height upon resizing of the artboard or the parent layer.
+Allow you to restrict the change of the layer's width or height upon resizing of the frame or the parent layer.

 To better understand how all this works, see the demo below.